 Literally from head to toe, you can clothe yourself in wool.
 And why not?
 Here are some of my favorite pieces:

 Wool hat and scarf

 For many years now, I have been loving my wool scarf.
-While it was store-bought, it is very simple to knit one yourself (stay tune for another post soon ….).
+While it was store-bought, it is very simple to knit one yourself (stay tuned for another post soon ….).